Lucas-Gui/OpenNMT-tf/scripts/tweak_attn/README.md

  Note: the model only carries out encoding, and not decoding.
 The output tokens are those from the input.

-### OpenNMT-tf-inj:
+### Usage : injection
-Version of OpenNMT, modified to enable modification of attention values in a Transformer model.
-The user can choose attention value as a function of the input sentence, inject them in chosen heads, and compare the resulting translation with the original one.
-However, as is, it is not possible to use the attention values as computed by the model to chose the new attention values.
+The user can choose attention values as a function of the input sentence, inject them in the dot-product self-attention of chosen heads, and compare the resulting translation with the original one.
+However, as of now, it is not possible to use the attention values as computed by the model to chose the new attention values.

+This only compatible with Transformer models.
+Injection is applied only to the encoder.

 For example, one could decide to always put an attention of 0 between verbs and subject, but not to double the attention of nouns on their adjectives.

-#### Usage:
+Let L the number of encoder layers, H the number of heads per layer, and S the number of tokens in the sentence.
-Let `inj_val` a `np.ndarray` of shape (L,H,S,S) containing the values to inject, and `inj_mask` a `np.ndarray` of the same shape, containing `True` where attention is to be injected, and false elsewhere.
+Let `inj_val` a `np.ndarray` of shape (L,H,S,S) containing the values to inject, and `inj_mask` a boolean `np.ndarray` of the same shape, containing `True` where attention is to be injected, and `False` elsewhere.

 Then with :
 ```python